Marko Kloos: Personal life

-Kloos served in the West German military as a junior NCO in 1989.
+Kloos served in the West German military as a junior NCO from 1989 to 1993.
 He drew upon these experiences in his military science fiction.

 Kloos lives in New Hampshire with his family and has been employed as "a soldier, a bookseller, a freight dock worker, a tech support drone, and a corporate IT administrator".
 He is a graduate of the Viable Paradise writers' workshop.

+In 2026, Kloos is the Democratic Party candidate for New Hampshire State Representative in Grafton District 18.